DataDog/documentation/content/en/tracing/setup_overview/proxy_setup/_index.md

 ### Sampling

-The sampling rate for traces starting from Nginx services can be set between `0.0` (0%) and `1.0` (100%).

-Configure the sampling rate in order to control the volume of traces sent to Datadog by using the parameter `DD_TRACE_SAMPLING_RULES`.
-By default, 100% of traces starting from Nginx are sampled (the Kubernetes Nginx ingress controller uses the [v1.2.1][8] of the `dd-opentracing-cpp` library).
+To control the volume of traces starting from Nginx that are sent to Datadog, specify a sampling rate by setting the parameter `DD_TRACE_SAMPLING_RULES` to a value between `0.0` (0%) and `1.0` (100%).
+If no value is specified, 100% of traces starting from Nginx are sent.
+The Kubernetes Nginx ingress controller uses [v1.2.1][8] of the `dd-opentracing-cpp` library).

 To use the [Datadog Agent calculated sampling rates][9] (10 traces per second per Agent) and ignore the default sampling rule set to 100%, set the parameter `DD_TRACE_SAMPLING_RULES` to an empty array: